nodejs/security-wg/processes/security_team_membership_policy.md

 # Node.js Security Team Membership Policy

 The Node.js Security Team (@nodejs/security) has
-access to security-sensitive issues and patches that aren't approriate for public availability.
+access to security-sensitive issues and patches that aren't appropriate for public availability.

 > Note: Due to implementation details and a bit of human error, the list of